All Episodes

 Throat, mouth.

-And uh he admitted, you know, that he he was uh a short timer, doesn't have much to go because the cancer is just riddled his body.
+And he admitted that he was a short timer, doesn't have much to go because the cancer has just riddled his body.

-But he called here because he was still engaged with the future of his country.
+But he called here because he's still engaged with the future of his country.

-And I've wondered if if I ever had circumstance like that, if I ever fell into a terminal illness and had a very finite period of time left, would I care?
+And I've wondered if I ever had a circumstance like that, if I ever fell into a terminal illness and had a very finite period of time left, would I care?

-Would I would I care as much as I cared when I was alive.
+Would I care as much as I cared when I was alive?

 Not just me as a radio person, as a citizen, human being, you too.

-Uh and yet that's what's fascinating and and and wonderful about this is because love of country is so great that people who are soon to be passing away and passing on still care just as much about it.
+And yet, that's what's fascinating and wonderful about this is because love of country is so great that people who are soon to be passing away and passing on still care just as much about it.

-And and this guy called and he was just insistent that Mr. Snerdley pass on a message from him to me.
+And this guy called and he was just insistent that Mr. Sterdley pass on a message from him to me.

 Just have the Democrats become like Sweden.

-You know, if if if if they can't root for us to win, just have them be quiet.
+You know, if they can't root Forrest to win, just have them be quiet.

-It's it was his opinion that uh their their their constant badgering of Bush and Republicans is uh is tearing the country apart.
+It was his opinion that their constant badgering of Bush and Republicans is tearing the country apart.

-And that when he told me that, when Snurley told me that I remembered something, and you'll remember this too.
+And when he told me that, when Snerdley told me that, I remembered something, and you'll remember this too.

-Back when Clinton was inaugurated in 1993, and we began our our America held hostage countdown number of days left until Clinton was gone, so we'd all be released from bondage.
+Back when Clinton was inaugurated in 1993 and we began our America-held hostage countdown, number of days left until Clinton was gone, so we'd all be released from bondage.

 The joke.

-And you remember how mad the Liberals got at that?
+And remember how mad the liberals got at that?

 You remember how mad the drive-bys got at that?